mdub/pith/README.markdown

 Pith
 ====

-Pith is a static web-site generator, written in Ruby.
+Pith is a static website generator, written in Ruby.

 Using Pith, you can: